 ... what's in front.
 The design is equally elegant and well thought out!

-All parts of the kit have the same dimensions, but in fact they are not interchangeable, since they are somewhat dependent on the caliber.
-You cannot swap parts .380 ACP on a 9-mm Luger or .40 S & W on a 10-mm because of the possible confusion of ammunition.
-But all markings are printed or marked on the outside of the parts ("protection against the fool"), so what caliber they are intended for, can be seen very well.
+All parts of the set have the same dimensions, but in fact they are not interchangeable, since in some way they depend on the caliber.
+Do not swap .380 ACP to 9mm Luger or .40 S & W to 10mm due to possible ammo confusion.
+But all markings are printed or marked on the outside of the parts ("foolproof"), so what caliber they are intended for is very clear.

 The magazine lock is also located inside the trigger guard and is wrung out by the fingers of the left / right hand, as it is double-sided.
 A very original solution is a fuse, the key of which is located next to the trigger, but the fuse on the left side of the case also remains.

 Another detachable part that further enhances the styling of the stock is a safety clip that can be added to the trigger clip.
 It has a slot for a nylon belt.
 Two more slots - one on the store shaft and the other on the butt